uesp/skyedit/ReadMe.txt

 0.06alpha - ?
 January 2021
 	- New editable records: Actor Values (AVIF)
 	- Fixed bug when creating a copy of a record
+	- Redid Perks: Should be 100% supported, needs testing
+	- Redid Conditions: Close to 100% supported, copy/paste conditions (right-click on condition list or condition buttons)

 0.05alpha - 17 January 2021
 	- New editable records: Sound Categories (SNCT), Sound Markers (SOPM), Outfits,